Print

 Instructions

 1. Mix the dough.
-Whisk together the warm milk, sugar and salt in a large mixing bowl (or in the bowl of a stand mixer).
-Sprinkle the yeast on top, and wait 5 minutes for the yeast to activate.
+Whisk together the warm milk and sugar in a large mixing bowl (or in the bowl of a stand mixer).
+Sprinkle the yeast on top and wait 5 minutes for the yeast to foam up and activate.

 2. Knead the dough.
-Add the flour and melted butter.
-Then either (a) use a spoon to mix everything in until combined, and then use your hands to knead the dough for about 4 minutes until it is smooth, adding a bit more flour if the dough is too sticky or (b) if using a stand mixer, place the dough hook on the mixer and mix on medium speed for 4 minutes until the dough is smooth, adding a bit more flour if the dough is too sticky.
+Add the flour, melted butter and salt.
+Then either (a) use a spoon to mix everything in until combined, and then use your hands to knead the dough for about 4 minutes until it is smooth, adding a bit more flour if the dough is too sticky or (b) use a stand mixer with a dough hook and mix on medium speed for 4 minutes until the dough is smooth, adding a bit more flour if the dough is too sticky.

 3. Let the dough rise.
 Transfer the dough to a lightly-oiled bowl, cover with a damp towel, and let the dough rest for 20 to 30 minutes in a warm place until it has doubled in size.

-7. Boil the pretzels.
+6. Boil the pretzels.
 Very carefully, use a spatula to transfer the pretzels into the boiling water, one at a time, for about 30 seconds each.
-Use the spatula to transfer the pretzel to the parchment-lined pan, and repeat with the remaining pretzels.
+Use the spatula to transfer the pretzel to the parchment-lined pan, spaced out so that they’re not touching, and repeat with the remaining pretzels.